-1.2 Contact will only take place on receipt of the Court Order(s) and Court paper(s) or the social workers most current Case Conference / Looked after report if referral is by Social Services.
+1.2.
+Contact will only take place on receipt of the Court Order(s) and Court paper(s) where applicable or the social workers most current case details if the referral is by Social Services

-1.3 Once CCS has received a satisfactory completed Referral Agreement Form a schedule of contacts will be agreed by CCS following the pre-contact meetings.
+1.3.
+Once CCS has received a satisfactory completed Referral Form a schedule of contacts will be agreed by CCS following the pre-contact meetings.
 Agreement of this schedule of contacts must be agreed in writing by the referrer 7 days before the first scheduled contact.
 CCS reserves the right to suspend or cancel contacts if appropriate confirmation is not received within the specified time.

 - COURT ORDERS

 2.1 Any Court Orders shared with us must have prior permission from the courts to do so.

 2.2 As an Independent Limited Company, CCS reserves the right to withhold, suspend, or terminate child contact as it sees fit following, where required, consultation with statutory funding agencies.

 3.1.
 To avoid distress / uncertainty for children having contact, parents / carers must arrive within 15 minutes of the agreed meeting time otherwise the contact session will be cancelled, and the children returned home.
 If a pattern of delayed or late arrivals is considered likely to be prejudicial to the children’s wellbeing and will result in our suspending and possibly terminating contact.